 GUALALA POINT REGIONAL PARK

-Gualala Point Regional Park is located at the junction of the Gualala river emptying into the Pacific Ocean.
-This park is again blessed with an incredibly scenic hike overlooking a sandy beach.
+Gualala Point Regional Park in the beautiful coastal town of Gualala is blessed with an incredibly scenic hike overlooking a sandy beach.
 The best spot for whale watching is from the bluffs overlooking the beach.
 You can start your hike from the visitor center towards the bluffs with binoculars in hand and keep your eyes peeled to the waters.

 WHALE WATCHING ALONG THE SONOMA COAST: FORT ROSS STATE HISTORIC PARK